-What are erythropoietin-stimulating agents (ESAs)?
+Expert Video - What are erythropoietin-stimulating agents (ESAs)?

-MDS experts, Dr Alan List and Dr David Sallman, provide an overview of the use of erythropoietin-stimulating agents (ESA’s) for myelodysplastic syndromes (MDS).
-ESA’s stimulate the bone marrow to help make red blood cells.
-They describe how ESA’s are given, how often they are used, and how long the benefits typically last.
+MDS experts, Dr Alan List and Dr David Sallman, provide an overview of the use of erythropoietin-stimulating agents (ESAs) for myelodysplastic syndromes (MDS).
+ESAs stimulate the bone marrow to help make red blood cells.
+They describe how ESAs are given, how often they are used, and how long the benefits typically last.

-the Myelodysplastic Syndromes Foundation, Inc and Mechanisms in Medicine Inc.
+This educational activity has been developed by the Myelodysplastic Syndromes Foundation, Inc. and Mechanisms in Medicine Inc.

-This activity is supported by charitable grants from Celgene Corporation, Jazz Pharmaceuticals, Novartis, and Takeda Oncology.
+This activity is supported by an educational grant from Acceleron Pharma, Bristol-Myers Squibb, Celgene Corporation, Jazz Pharmaceuticals, Novartis, and Takeda Oncology.

-This website is part of the Animated Patient™ series developed by Mechanisms in Medicine Inc., to provide highly visual formats of learning for patients to improve their understanding, make informed decisions, and partner with their health care professionals for optimal outcomes.
+This website is part of the Animated Patient™ series developed by Mechanisms in Medicine Inc., to provide highly visual formats of learning for patients to improve their understanding, make informed decisions, and partner with their healthcare professionals for optimal outcomes.